EdenTan2003/ESDE_CA/README.md

 # How to set up:

+1. Gather the relevant cloudinary and mailtrap credentials.
-1. Make sure that you have created and filled in the above .env file first.
+2. Make sure that you have created and filled in the above .env file first with the appropriate credentials.
-2. Use the prepare_database_ca1.sql to set up databse in MySQL Workbench
+3. Use the prepare_database_ca1.sql to set up databse in MySQL Workbench.
-3. Populate the database with users, files and etc by CD'ing into backend folder and run the seeddata.js file.
+4. Populate the database with users, files and etc by CD'ing into backend folder and run the seeddata.js file.
-4. Finally run nodemon index.js in the respective backend and frontend folder and you are set.
+6. Finally run nodemon index.js in the respective backend and frontend folder and you are set.

+# Side Note:
+1. .env file must be created in the /backend directory before starting.
+2. The log folder must be created in the /backend directory folder, the respective all.log and error.log will be generated automatically upon running nodemon index.js to start the website to capture logs.